fanweng/cpp-programming/knowledge-base/concepts/README.md

 It is achieved by using inheritance and virtual functions, and it is called by Base class pointer/reference.

-- **Virtual functions:** are overriden functions bound dynamically.
+- **Virtual functions:** are overridden functions bound dynamically.
 Unlike redefined functions, which are bound statically.

 - **Virtual destructor:** if a Derived class is destroyed by deleting its storage via the Base class pointer, the behavior is undefined in the C++ standard.
 Therefore, if a class has virtual functions, a public virtual destructor *MUST* be provided